American Sign Language Teachers Association

-IX.
-1. Recognition of Affiliated Chapters
+Section 1 – Recognition of Affiliated Chapters

-IX.
-2. Compliance with Guidelines for Affiliated Chapters
+Section 2 – Compliance with Guidelines for Affiliated Chapters

 Affiliated chapters of the Association shall comply with the requirements as stipulated in the Guidelines for Chapter Affiliation and Maintenance.
-Chapters shall pay affiliation fees by September annually.
+Chapters shall pay affiliation fees by January annually.

-IX.
-3. Termination of Official Recognition of Affiliated Chapters
+Section 3 – Termination of Official Recognition of Affiliated Chapters

-The President, with approval of The Board of Directors, shall have the authority to terminate the recognition of any affiliated chapter of the Association that fails to abide by the philosophy, bylaws and policies of the Association, and/or to maintain itself as an active affiliated Chapter of the Association.
+The President, with approval of the Board of Directors, shall have the authority to terminate the recognition of any affiliated chapter of the Association that fails to abide by the philosophy, bylaws and policies of the Association, and/or to maintain itself as an active affiliated Chapter of the Association.

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Association in all cases to which they are applicable and consistent with the Bylaws, and any special rules of order the Association may adopt.

-Article XII – Dissolution
+ARTICLE XII — DISSOLUTION

-In the event of dissolution, all of the remaining assets and property of the Association shall after payment of necessary expenses, be distributed to such organizations as shall qualify under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended or successor provisions as the Board of Directors shall determine.
+In the event of dissolution, all of the remaining assets and property of the Association shall after payment of necessary expenses, be distributed to such organizations as shall qualify under Section 501c (3) of the Internal Revenue Code of 1986, as amended or successor provisions as the Board of Directors shall determine.

 2011 ASLTA Bylaws Revision Ratified by the ASLTA Membership on May 15, 2011